Nitir4/Linear-Algebra-Matlab/Face Recognition/README.md

-Testdb is to test the pca data
+Testdb is to test the pca data,
-Traindb is for training data via pca
+Traindb is for training data via pca.

-Testsvd is to test the svd data
+Testsvd is to test the svd data,
-Trainnsvd is for training data via svd
+Trainnsvd is for training data via svd.